To work with this professional, please contact ILS on 01722 742 442.

 My strong interpersonal and communication skills enable me to develop a good working relationship and rapport with my clients, their families and wider support network.
 This enables me to effectively meet clients’ needs in a holistic manner.
 I enjoy problem solving to assist my clients to achieve their goals.

-2015 - Present Specialist Paediatric Community Physiotherapist-London North West University Healthcare Trust
+2015 - 2019 Specialist Paediatric Community Physiotherapist-London North West University Healthcare Trust

 Working with children and young people (0-18 years) with a variety of conditions and disabilities including Cerebral Palsy, developmental delay, acquired brain injury, Down Syndrome and Orthopaedic injuries (trauma).

 I have a special interest in working with clients involved in transitioning from Paediatric to Adult services and enjoys goal setting with young adults and their families in order to continue to enhance their independence and quality of life.